When apasses through all of the stages of the law-making process in the and receives , it becomes a law and is called an Act.

 A Member of the Assembly ()

 The heads ofwho, together with the and , make up the .
 They are responsible for formulating in a particular area, for example agriculture, health or education. and their Departments are accountable to the in carrying out their Executive functions.
 The Assembly appoints Ministers using the formula, which is based on the number of seats held by the political parties represented in the .
-However the Minister for Justice must be elected on a cross-community basis until May 2012.
+However the Minister for Justice was elected on a cross-community basis.
 See .

 A set of rules that all www.northernireland.gov.ukmust follow while exercising their duties and responsibilities.
 The Code requires Ministers to adhere to a Pledge of Office, a Ministerial Code of Conduct and the Seven Principles of Public Life.
 For further details, go to